mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-2.5-BREAKING-POINT.md

 **Read Aloud:**

 > *You stand with Aethoria defenders—outnumbered, outmatched, but not outspirited.
-Senator Valen addresses troops:*
+Envoy Valen addresses troops:*
 >
 > *"They have more soldiers.
 Better armor.
 Royal gold.
 We have something they don't: we're fighting for our freedom.
 Today, we prove democracy is worth dying for.
 For the Republic!"*
 >